 6. Your Work Is Not Used

 Your boss gives you a project that you finally feel will make use of your college education.
-But it ends up never being published, getting lost on their desk, or, whoops—there was a miscommunication between the senior staff and your project is now unnecessary.
+But it ends up never being published, getting lost on their desk, or, whoops—there was a miscommunication between the senior staff, and your project is now unnecessary.
 Not only is this frustrating because of your seemingly wasted time and effort, but it makes you less motivated for projects in the future.

 What to do: Publish your written work online instead!
 Try not to look at it as wasted time and effort.
-Instead see it as a resume/experience booster.
+Instead, see it as a resume/experience-booster.
 Keep a list of the tasks and projects you’ve accomplished during your time as an intern.
 Writing them down will help you remember what experiences you’ve had and give you the sense of completion you need to push on.

 If you're a recent college graduate, you may be getting used to a new lifestyle that can be quite jarring.
-Instead of waking up at ten and going to a few classes a day, you're sitting at a desk 9 to 5.
+Instead of waking up at ten and going to a few classes a day, you're sitting at a desk from 9 to 5.
 You might be living at your parents' to save money.
 The hours and the new living situation clearly make socializing more difficult than before.

 What to do: Don't fall into the "go home, eat, shower, sleep routine!"
 Schedule socializing and adventurous activities.
 Do what some of my friends have done to keep life spicy and full of friends: